igorvgp/igorvgp/README.md

 ### [Rossmann Sales Preddiction](https://github.com/igorvgp/DS_rossmann_stores)

 <p align="justify">The European pharmacy chain Rossmann plans to allocate a portion of their budget towards renovating their stores.
-In order to calculate the amount that will be dedicated to this purpose, the company's CFO requested that the data team develop a sales revenue forecasting solution for the next 6 weeks.
+In order to calculate the amount that will be dedicated to this purpose, the company's CFO requested that the data team develop a sales revenue forecasting solution for the next 6 weeks.</p>

-A regression model using Machine Learning was developed and was able to achieve a MAPE (mean absolute percentage error) of **14%**.
+<p align="justify">A regression model using Machine Learning was developed and was able to achieve a MAPE (mean absolute percentage error) of **14%**.
 This model predicts a sales value of **$283.7M** for the next 6 weeks.</p>